 Deflation risk is the risk that prices throughout an economy may decline over time.
-Deflation may have an adverse effect on company profitability, impacting their value or creditworthiness, which may result in a decline in the value of a Fund's portfolio.
+Deflation may have an adverse effect on the profitability or creditworthiness of issuers and may make issuer default more likely, which may result in a decline in the value of a Fund's portfolio.